alhajee/ckan/doc/contributing/unicode.rst

 .. _Python 2 Unicode HOWTO: https://docs.python.org/2/howto/unicode.html
 .. _Python 3 Unicode HOWTO: https://docs.python.org/3/howto/unicode.html

-CKAN uses the `six`_ module to provide simultaneous compatibility with Python 2 and Python 3.
+FMLD uses the `six`_ module to provide simultaneous compatibility with Python 2 and Python 3.
 All **strs** are Unicode in Python 3 so the builtins ``unicode`` and ``basestring`` have been removed so there are a few general rules to follow: